felipedreis/felipedreis.github.io/_posts/2025-05-26-efficient-large-scale-language-model-training-on-gpu-clusters-using-megatron-lm.md

 Pipeline Parallelism splits the layers over different servers, and Tensor Parallelism splits the tensors over different GPUs.

-Although the naive usage of such techniques can result in poor training performance That said, the authors want to address the question on how to combine parallelization techniques to maximize throughput given a batch size without impact on training convergence.
+Although, the naive usage of such techniques can result in poor training performance That said, the authors want to address the question on how to combine parallelization techniques to maximize throughput given a batch size without impact on training convergence.

-Authors propose an interleaved pipeline schedule that reduces the pipeline bubble.
+The paper proposes an interleaved pipeline schedule that reduces the pipeline bubble.
-This method increase communication, but the authors propose an optimization that mitigate the impact of extra communication.
+This method increase communication, which is performance critical.
+But the authors propose an optimization that mitigate the impact of extra communication.
-They also propose an heuristic approach to calculate the microbatch size Their model outperforms ZeRO-3 in some cases by 70% (175 and 530 billion parameters).
+They also propose an heuristic approach to calculate the microbatch size.
+Their model outperforms ZeRO-3 in some cases by 70% (175 and 530 billion parameters).

-Authors offers a training schedule that is abble to train 1 trillion parameter model in 3 months.
+A relevant contribution of this paper is the  training schedule offered that is abble to train 1 trillion parameter model in 3 months.
 Their approach is the first to combine effectively combine pipeline and tensor parallelism to train such large model.
-They also provide a few guidelines to combine parallelization techniques and calculate hyperparameters
+They also provide a few guidelines to combine parallelization techniques and calculate hyperparameters.

 Although the paper results are strong, they are very limited to the tested model and hardware (strong dependency of same intercontects and gpus to get similar performance).